Learning disabilities initiative of the year

 Eligibility

 Judges are seeking projects that have demonstrably increased the safety and reliability of care for those with learning disabilities, whether generally or for a specific condition or need.
-Entries are accepted from NHS, public or independent healthcare providers delivering excellent standards of care.
+Entries are accepted from NHS and public sector health and social care system delivering excellent standards of care.

 Ambition